Televisions are getting alarmingly smart these days. Catch-up services, on-demand content and mobile device integration are now all standard features.

 Admittedly, most are very niche (Ringtone Channel, anyone?) but there are also plenty of essentials: YouTube, Spotify, BBC iPlayer, 4oD, Demand 5, Netflix, NowTV.
 There's no sign of Amazon Instant Video yet, however.

 Choose the ones you want and they’ll be stored in the ‘My Channels’ section for easy access.
 Operation is about as simple as it gets, with an interface that’s intuitive (and purple).
-Scrolling through menus is a slick experience, and button presses are obeyed instantly.
+Scrolling through menus is a fairly smooth experience, and button presses are obeyed swiftly.

 Once you select an app, it takes about 10 seconds to load – about average for a TV app.
 The remote control is a joy to use.
 It’s a proper wand rather than the brittle ‘card’ type we so often see.